fifteenhex/diyppps/README.md

 to avoid going right through the lead frame.
 Once some metal is exposed you can tin the metal and have some pads to solder on to.
 The soldering process is difficult but not impossible.
-Once you have good connections use some 5 minute expoxy to make everything solid and then you can attach your PPPS signals to the pads from the buttons.
+Once you have good connections use some 5 minute epoxy to make everything solid and then you can attach your PPPS signals to the pads from the buttons.

 Maybe a small flex pcb could make this process easier.

+## Hub that are no good

+- Sabrent 4 port (HB-UM43): GL3510 hub doesn't have per port port control pins, switches directly connect and disconnect VBUS from the ports.